Microsoft Power BI: Paginated reports

-Paginated reports for Power BI, which can be built with Power BI Report Builder, are a special type of SSRS reports with pagination formatting which can give better control of the layout of reports which need to be printed to paper or pdf.
+Paginated reports for Power BI, which can be built with Power BI Report Builder, are a special type of SSRS reports with pagination formatting which can give better control of the layout of reports which need to be printed to paper or PDF.
 This is in contrast to regular Power BI reports which instead are optimized for presentation or interactivity and exploration on a screen.
-Paginated reports can currently as of 2022 not be made with the regular Power BI Desktop report builder software.
+Paginated reports can, as of 2022, not be made with the regular Power BI Desktop report builder software.
 Instead, the standalone Power BI Report Builder has to be used, which can be viewed as a descendant of the SQL Server Reporting Services (SSRS) Microsoft Report Builder for Microsoft SQL Server introduced in 2004.
 It is also similar to the Report Designer in SQL Server Data Tools.